unjs/c12/README.md

 C12 matches `$envName` or `NODE_ENV` environment variable to the env config and overrides it.

-**Note:** Environment will be applied **after** extending configuration layers.
+**Note:** Environment will be applied when extending each configuration layer.
 Layers can provide environment specific configuration but you cannot conditionally extend a layer from env.

 **Example:**